LargeTavern/LightRAGforSillyTavern_Improved/README.md

 ## 🤖 What is LightRAG?

-LightRAG is a sophisticated Retrieval-Augmented Generation (RAG) system designed to enhance large language models (LLMs) by integrating external knowledge sources.
-This integration enables the generation of more accurate and contextually relevant responses tailored to user needs.
-Unlike traditional RAG systems that rely on flat data representations, LightRAG incorporates graph structures into text indexing and retrieval processes.
-This dual-level retrieval system enhances comprehensive information retrieval from both low-level and high-level knowledge discovery.
-The use of graph structures with vector representations facilitates efficient retrieval of related entities and their relationships, significantly improving response times while maintaining contextual relevance.
-LightRAG also employs an incremental update algorithm to ensure timely integration of new data, allowing the system to remain effective and responsive in rapidly changing data environments.
-Extensive experimental validation has demonstrated considerable improvements in retrieval accuracy and efficiency compared to existing approaches.
-LightRAG is open-source and available at [GitHub](https://github.com/HKUDS/LightRAG).
+LightRAG is a Retrieval-Augmented Generation (RAG) system developed by researchers at the University of Hong Kong.
+It enhances large language models by integrating graph structures into text indexing and retrieval processes.
+The system uses a dual-level retrieval approach that combines both low-level (specific entities and relationships) and high-level (broader topics and themes) information discovery, making it more effective at understanding and retrieving complex information compared to traditional RAG systems.
+LightRAG employs an incremental update algorithm to ensure timely integration of new data, allowing the system to remain effective in rapidly changing data environments.
+The project is open-source and available at [GitHub](https://github.com/HKUDS/LightRAG).

 Testing conducted by the original creator of LightRAG for SillyTavern indicates significant performance improvements over SillyTavern's Data Bank feature.
 According to their findings, the LLM retrieval capabilities using LightRAG are approximately twice as accurate compared to basic RAG implementations found in SillyTavern.